dub-flow/subsnipe/README.md

 Flags:
   -d, --domain string       The domain to query for subdomains -h, --help                Help for SubSnipe
-  -f, --subdomains string   Path to the file containing subdomains to query (subdomains are separated by new lines) -t, --threads int         Number of concurrent threads for CNAME checks (default 30) -u, --skip-update-check   Skip update check
+  -f, --subdomains string   Path to the file containing subdomains to query (separated by newlines) -t, --threads int         Number of concurrent threads for CNAME checks (default 30) -u, --skip-update-check   Skip update check
 ```